lorenzo-delsignore/deep-learning-notes/README.md

 branch of adversarial machine learning that deals with adversarial
 defense: methods and techniques to shield learning models from adversarial attacks.
 Adversarial training is one such method.

+# Disclaimer and acknowledgments

+I would like to acknowledge that my notes have been influenced by the course [Deep Learning and Applied Artificial Intelligence](https://github.com/erodola/DLAI-s2-2023) and by the [notes](https://raw.githubusercontent.com/erodola/DLAI-s2-2022/main/resources/Course_notes_Crisostomi.pdf) provided by the authors.
+While I have added my own contributions and interpretations, I have also drawn directly from the original notes in some sections.
+I wish to credit the authors for their insightful and informative work.